sambow23/blender-remix/README.md

 # Remix Toolkit for Blender
 ![image](https://github.com/user-attachments/assets/c20812f9-6efb-446a-9c86-e797bb90682e)

-A Blender addon for importing and exporting RTX Remix USD files.
+A Blender addon that let's you import and export RTX Remix compatible assets.
-This can be used as a replacement to the official NVIDIA toolkit as it's able to import RTX Remix captures and export assets back in a NVIDIA Omniverse USD compatible format.

 ## Requirements
 - A system running Windows (or use Wine on Linux)